-Floors including sub-floors Repair category 1 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-No sub floor inspection was possible, the sub floor access hatch could not be lifted/located.
-No comment can be made on the condition of the sub floor area.
-Sections of sloping flooring were noted.
-We recommend any loose flooring be reaffixed in accordance with good practice.

-Internal joinery and kitchen fittings
+Floors including sub-floors

 Repair category 1

+Notes Due to fitted floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

-Notes Within the limitations of our inspection no significant defects were noted.
-It is presumed all internal glazing is fitted with the appropriate safety glass.
+Internal joinery and kitchen fittings Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
+Low level internal glazing should be checked for safety glass.